-During break-in period, maximum throttle should not exceed 3/4 opening.
-However, brief full acceleration and speed variations contribute to a good break-in.
+During break-in period, brief full accelerations and speed variations contribute to a good break-in.
+Do not maintain a constant speed for an extended period of time.

 NOTICE Engine overheating, continued wide open throttle runs and prolonged cruising without speed variations should be avoided.